- INVESTORS

 Description of risk

-In 2023, SCA’s ten largest customers accounted for about 37% of SCA’s sales.
+In 2024, SCA’s ten largest customers accounted for about 30% of the company’s sales.
 The risk of too great a dependency on an individual customer is that lost sales from these customers could have a negative impact on SCA’s earnings.

 Impact: Medium